-Consequences in Cases assessed in Stage One and Two
+Consequences in Cases Assessed by Instructors

 The hope in Instructor meetings is that a case reaches a resolution in which the student and the instructor (as well as any other relevant parties) mutually and voluntarily agree upon a path toward repairing any harms and achieving the relevant pedagogical goals.
 Occasionally such resolutions are not forthcoming, and instructors will have to assess consequences unilaterally.

 Typical consequences assessed by the instructor may include:

-- a.
-A warning.

-- b.
-Setting goals, actions, timelines.

-- c.
-Monitoring.

-- d.
-Mentoring and Support.